 Our position on Syrian refugees working in the Turkish garment industry is guided, first and foremost, by our desire to respect the dignity and humanity of the people involved.
 New Balance suppliers are prohibited from knowingly utilizing unauthorized refugee labor.
 However, if unauthorized refugees are found working anywhere in a supplier’s facility or subcontractors, the supplier must take steps to help the refugee worker become authorized, including registration with the Turkish government to obtain the appropriate work permit.
 Although we require that unauthorized workers stop working while their status is pending, we also insist that the factory continue to pay their full salary, equivalent to the salary of a local worker, for one year.
 If underage refugee labor is identified, suppliers will also be required to help the child enroll in school in addition to paying the child’s salary while he or she attends school.
 (Click here for more on New Balance’s Child Labor Response Procedure.)

-To enable Syrian refugees in Turkey to better understand their rights, New Balance helped sponsor a collaborative effort to publish a bilingual Arabic and Turkish booklet for Syrian refugees seeking employment.
-We continue to monitor our Turkish supply chain closely and to increase awareness among our suppliers about Syrian refugee worker rights.
+To enable Syrian refugees in Turkey to better understand their rights, via our work with the Fair Labor Association and other stakeholders, New Balance helped sponsor a collaborative effort to publish a bilingual Arabic and Turkish booklet for Syrian refugees seeking employment.
+We also helped to sponsor the production of worker awareness videos (available in Arabic, Turkish and English) on the topics of wages and annual leave.

 New Balance prohibits harassment and discrimination of any kind.
 As issues of harassment and discrimination continue to take worldwide prominence, we recognize that these issues must be examined closely in the global supply chain, too.